 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Multiple pitched roof overlaid with slates.
-Ridges have been formed in metal cappings.
-The roof slopes also incorporate valley gutters which have been lined with a metal material and there is a large flat section of roofing to the rear which appears to have been overlaid with felt.
-Access to the roof space can be gained via two hatches located with the hall ceiling however, these hatches were stuck shut at the
+Ridges have been formed in metal cappings and there are coping stones at the roof edge with cement skew pointing.
+In addition, there is a flat metal section of roof to the rear left-hand corner of the property.
+Access to the roof space can be gained via hatches located within